Home/Blog Center/Security Camera

 Top 10 Most Dangerous Boroughs in London

 To work out which parts of London see the most crime, we looked at official data from the Metropolitan Police, covering May 2024 to May 2025.
 We’ve ranked the boroughs based on their crime rate per 1,000 people – a fairer way to compare areas of different sizes.
+For readers researching the worst areas in London, this borough-level comparison offers a clearer and more balanced picture than looking at total crime numbers alone.

 For context, the overall crime rate across Greater London during this period was about 132 crimes per 1,000 people.
 Here’s how the top 10 boroughs stack up: